rafaelrubo/lithofaciesclassification/README.md

 Mateus Fontana Michelon - mateus.michelon@petrobras.com.br
 Cleyton de Carvalho Carneiro - cleytoncarneiro@usp.br

-The codes have not yet been published due to undergoing authorization procedures.
+The codes are undergoing publishing authorization procedures.
+They will be shortly made available under the MIT License, before the manuscript publication.
-If you are the editor or a reviewer for the journal, I would ask you to access the codes using the following links and password provided in the manuscript:
+If you are the editor or a reviewer for the Journal, I would ask you to access the codes using the following links and password provided in the manuscript:

 [NLM_SpectralAugmentations.ijm](https://drive.google.com/file/d/1so7nBR09JtrN_AcUNAroAevNzVwvNw5C/view?usp=sharing)